FREQUENTLY ASKED QUESTIONS AND ANSWERS

 There is a minimum age requirement on every trip that we offer.
 We have raft trips suitable for all skill levels, including kids ages 4 and older.
 There is not maximum age requirement, but we would recommend that each guest that chooses to whitewater raft be in good physical condition.

 Transportation is included in the price of our trips.
 There are designated meeting points for each trip that we offer.
 We will transport you to the river for the start of your trip and return you to your vehicle at the end of your trip.
 For more information on meeting points for each trip, visit our Packing List page.

 In Colorado, we rarely have an entire day of bad weather.
 It is sunny in the morning almost every day.
-Afternoon thunderstorms are fairly common in July and August.
+Afternoon thunderstorms are fairly common in July and August, and are typically mild and short-lived.
 In Arizona, it can still get chilly in March, and during that time we typically suggest you wear a wetsuit, etc. In April and early May in Arizona, it is typically very warm or hot.

 Our office is located near Buena Vista, CO on the Arkansas River.
 We meet at other locations for other rivers and for lower Arkansas River trips such as the Royal Gorge.
 See our Map to our Buena Vista, CO Office or select your specific trip on our Packing List page.